Signs of Alcoholism

 - Repeatedly and unsuccessfully attempting to reduce the amount of alcohol that is consumed

-- Requiring more and more alcohol to produce the same effects due to an increase in tolerance
+- Requiring more and more alcohol to produce the same initial effects that a person previously had due to an increase in alcohol tolerance

 Withdrawal Symptoms of Alcoholism

-Anyone who is struggling with alcoholism must realize that they should never attempt to go “cold turkey” without professional supervision.
-The side effects of withdrawal can be very serious and result in medical complications.
-The withdrawal symptoms are often a clear indicator that the addiction is severe and has progressed quite far.
+Anyone who is struggling with alcoholism must realize that he or she should never attempt to go “cold turkey” without professional supervision.
+The side effects of alcohol withdrawal can be very serious and result in medical complications.
+Alcohol withdrawal symptoms are often a clear indicator that the addiction is severe and has progressed quite far.
 Some of the symptoms of withdrawing from alcohol are the following: